Hammer Of Thor – Great Loss Of Treasure That Protected Aesir Gods And Asgard

 Thor kills Thrym, the giant.
 Credit: Lorenz Frølich

-He ordered the stolen hammer to be brought in to hallow the bridal couple and laid in the lap of the bride.
+He ordered the stolen hammer to be brought in to allow the bridal couple to lay in the lap of the bride.

 Then, Thor grabbed the hammer and tore off his veil.
 Armed once again, he crushed all the giants in the hall along with Thrym.